FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

    The format passed to the serializer
 serializer_context:
    The context passed to the serializer
+batch_size:
+   The count of exported elements before the entity manager is cleared
 grid_action_options:
    An array of options for the Oro grid action